sara-service/DSpace-Setup/README.md

 sudo service apache2 restart
 ```

-Now you will see the standard apache index page: `firefox http://demo-dspace.sara-service.org`
+Now you will see the standard apache index page: http://demo-dspace.sara-service.org

 ### Install letsencrypt, create and configure SSL cert
 ```